Carl E. Schultze

-Carl Emil Schultze (May 25, 1866 – January 18, 1939) was an American newspaper cartoonist best known for his popular Foxy Grandpa comic strip series.
+Carl Emil Schultze (May 25, 1866 – January 18, 1939) was an American cartoonist best known for his popular Foxy Grandpa comic strip series.
 He drew the strip under the pseudonym Bunny, his childhood nickname.
 The Bunny signature was usually accompanied by a drawing of a rabbit.

 Early life and education

 Born in Lexington, Kentucky, Schultze was educated at Lexington and in Cassel, Germany.
 In Ripley, Ohio, he joined up with a group of traveling actors for a brief period.
 He sold his first drawing in Chicago for four dollars and soon was drawing regularly for the Chicago News during the late 1880s.

 Foxy Grandpa

 His Foxy Grandpa comic strip was first published in January 1900 in the New York Herald, moving to the New York American in 1902.
 In 1907, he was resting at The Homestead in Hot Springs, Virginia where he took the mineral baths for rheumatism.

 By 1913, Schultze was president of the Bunny Amusement Corporation of New York.
 At the peak of his fame with Foxy Grandpa, Schultze lived on Park Avenue.
 The strip disappeared as a regular feature in 1918.